 There may be some species that are identified within the KICT that are not an officially listed species protected under the ESA.
-Examples may be the white fringeless orchid, white haired goldenrod, Cumberland arrow darter, copperbelly watersnake or the Eggert's sunflower, among others.
+Examples may be State Species of Greatest Conservation Need (SGCN), species proposed for listing, or other species identified as being regionally significant.
 NRCS has agreed to consider these and other species in conservation planning and to always conserve where possible and avoid when practical.
 The KICT will provide an ESA determination just as other species even though consultation is not required under the ESA.
 If planners receive a consultation requirement for a species of concern or a species that is not subject to the ESA, the protocol for review will be the same as for those species listed under the ESA.
 The difference will be that those KICT review requests will be managed by the State Biologist and returned to the planner without input from the USFWS.